 Other valley residents soon took up the cause, and Cascades Natural Burial was born.

-During the COVID-19 pandemic, our priorities have shifted to education and promotion of natural burial, but we continue to explore avenues for bringing the practice of natural burial to this beautiful place.
+During the COVID-19 pandemic, our priorities shifted to education and promotion of natural burial, but we are now actively exploring avenues to bring the practice of natural burial to this beautiful place.

 Read more about our mission here.